jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.11.7 HistogramMatching

-Alters the statistical distribution of a raster image matching it to a specified PDF..
+Alters the statistical distribution of a raster image matching it to a specified PDF.

 *Parameters*: